-During certain times, DNT chooses to have a higher percentage of its revenue generated from new residential development projects than commercial or infrastructure projects.
-Although it is DNTs strategy to focus more of its efforts on the segment of the market with the most current and projected growth, it exposes DNT to a downturn in the new home development segment of the economy, which can have a material impact on its cash flows.
+In the current economic cycle, DNT chooses to have a higher percentage of its revenue generated from new residential development projects than commercial or infrastructure projects.
+Although it is DNT's strategy to focus more of its efforts on the segment of the market with the most current and projected growth, it exposes DNT to a downturn in the new home development segment of the economy, which can have a material impact on its cash flows.
 In times of economic downturns DNT can shift its focus to commercial and infrastructure projects.
 However, failing to do so in a timely manner to offset lost revenue from the residential segment, or at all, can have a significant impact on DNT's cash flow.